 Big K.R.I.T.
 Breaks Down '4eva Is A Mighty Long Time,' Track By Track

 Big K.R.I.T. is well-versed in the dual nature of man.
-His entire discography is packed with lyrics that split the difference between the carnal and the spiritual; balanced between those strip club rituals and Sunday morning salvations, the man born Justin Scott carved a space for himself among Southern rap royalty.
+His entire discography is packed with lyrics that split the difference between the carnal and the spiritual.
+Balanced between strip club rituals and Sunday morning salvation, the man born Justin Scott carved a space for himself among Southern rap royalty.
 Three years after his last proper studio release, it only makes sense that his latest effort, 4eva Is A Mighty Long Time, comes as a 22-track double album in which he thoroughly mines his personal, and artistic, dichotomy.

 On the record's Big K.R.I.T. side, he rolls out the trunk-rattling, bass-heavy tracks that made him a champion of country rap tunes, while the Justin Scott side finds him coloring with a more soulful palette as he excavates his personal journey with probing depth.